Lincoln, England: Sport

 Lincoln's professional football team is Lincoln City FC, nicknamed "The Imps", which plays at the Sincil Bank stadium on the southern edge of the city.
 The collapse of ITV Digital, which owed Lincoln City FC more than £100,000, in 2002 saw the team faced with bankruptcy, but it was saved by a fund-raising venture among fans, which returned ownership of the club to them, where it has remained since.
 The club was the first to be relegated from the English Football League, when automatic relegation to the Football Conference was introduced from the 1986–87 season.
 Lincoln City regained its league place at the first attempt and held onto it until the 2010–11 season, when it was again relegated to the Football Conference.

 Lincoln City was the first club managed by Graham Taylor, who went on to manage the England national football team from 1990 to 1993.
 He was at Lincoln City from 1972 to 1977, during which time the club won promotion from the Fourth Division as champions in 1976.
 The club also won the Football League Division Three North title on three separate occasions, a joint record.
 Its most successful era was in the early 1980s, winning promotion from the Fourth Division in 1981 and narrowly missing promotion to the Second Division in the two years that followed.
 It reached the quarter-finals of the FA Cup in 2017, beating several teams in the top two tiers of English football before being defeated by Arsenal.
 More recently Lincoln City won Football League Two in the 2018–2019 season and the EFL Trophy in 2018.
-It is currently managed by Michael Appleton.
+It is currently managed by Michael Skubala.

 Lincoln is also home to Lincoln United FC, Lincoln Moorlands Railway FC and Lincoln Griffins Ladies FC.

-Lincoln hosts upcoming sports facilities such American football's Lincolnshire Bombers, which plays in the BAFA National Leagues, the Lincolnshire Bombers Roller Girls, the Imposters Rollergirls, and hosts Lincoln Rowing centre on the River Witham.
+Lincoln hosts other sports facilities such American football's Lincolnshire Bombers, which plays in the BAFA National Leagues, the Lincolnshire Bombers Roller Girls, the Imposters Rollergirls, and hosts Lincoln Rowing centre on the River Witham.
 Lindum Hockey Club plays in the north of the city.
 Since 1956 the city has played host to the Lincoln Grand Prix one-day cycle race, which for some 30 years has used a city-centre finishing circuit incorporating the challenging 1-in-6 cobbled ascent of Michaelgate.
 Since 2013 the city has had a professional wrestling promotion and training academy, Lincoln Fight Factory Wrestling.
 The Lincoln Lions rugby union team has been playing since 1902.

 Two short-lived greyhound racing tracks were opened by Lincolnshire Greyhound Racing Association.
 One was the Highfield track in Hykeham Road, which opened on 13 September 1931, and the second the Lincoln Speedway on the Rope Walk, which opened on 4 June 1932.
 Racing at both was independent, as they were "flapping" tracks unaffiliated to the sport's governing body, the National Greyhound Racing Club.